Claude Opus 4.6 vs Gemini 3.1 Pro

 Gemini 3.1 Pro: where it fits

-A 2M-token multimodal workhorse — huge breadth, but recall fades deep in the window.
-Released February 19, 2026 by Google, it is built for largest mainstream production context (2M), long video and document analysis, agentic reasoning (high ARC-AGI-2), and multimodal understanding.
+A 1M-token multimodal workhorse — huge breadth across text, image, audio and video, but recall fades deep in the window.
+Released February 19, 2026 by Google, it is built for full multimodal input — text, image, audio and video in one 1M-token window, long video and document analysis, agentic reasoning (high ARC-AGI-2), and broad multimodal understanding across formats.

-Its trade-offs: long-context recall drops sharply past 256K, and premium price per token.
+Its trade-offs: long-context recall drops sharply past 256K (26.3% on MRCR v2 at 1M), premium price per token at $2/$12, and superseded within Google's own line by the newer 3.5/3.6 Flash releases for cost-sensitive work.
 At $2 in / $12 out per million tokens, it sits in the mid price band.

 The bottom line for this matchup

 Claude Opus 4.6 and Gemini 3.1 Pro overlap enough that the right pick depends on your specific job.
-Gemini 3.1 Pro costs less per token; Gemini 3.1 Pro holds the larger context; and each leads in its own area — Claude Opus 4.6 for agentic coding and debugging in large codebases, Gemini 3.1 Pro for largest mainstream production context (2m).
+Gemini 3.1 Pro costs less per token; Gemini 3.1 Pro holds the larger context; and each leads in its own area — Claude Opus 4.6 for agentic coding and debugging in large codebases, Gemini 3.1 Pro for full multimodal input — text, image, audio and video in one 1m-token window.
 Rather than crowning one, run the same hard task through both once and let the results decide.

 Want both Claude Opus 4.6 and Gemini 3.1 Pro without two subscriptions?
 LumiChats gives you these plus 40+ models under one ₹69/day pass (about $1/day) — draft with one, cross-check with the other.